Oscar Gonzalez Preview, Player Props: Guardians vs. Blue Jays

 Oscar Gonzalez At The Plate

-- Gonzalez is hitting .221 with six doubles, two triples, two home runs and five walks.
+- Gonzalez has seven doubles, two triples, two home runs and five walks while hitting .229.

-- Gonzalez has picked up a hit in 53.3% of his 45 games this year, with multiple hits in 15.6% of those games.
+- Gonzalez has picked up a hit in 25 of 46 games this season, with multiple hits eight times.

-- He has hit a long ball in two of 45 games played this year, and in 1.3% of his plate appearances.
+- He has hit a home run in two of 46 games played this year, and in 1.3% of his plate appearances.

+- In 17.4% of his games this year, Gonzalez has had at least one RBI.
+He's picked up more than one in 6.5%.

+- He has scored at least once 13 times this season (28.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.